The Cult: Second reunion, Born into This and Capsule EPs (2006–2010)

 Astbury announced in February 2007 that he was leaving Riders on the Storm and returning to the Cult.
 He stated: "I have decided to move on and focus on my own music and legacy."
 The Cult was featured on Stuffmagazine.com's list of ultimate air guitar players.
 On 21 March 2007, it was announced that the band would be touring Europe with the Who.
 The first confirmed tour date was in Rotterdam, the Netherlands, in early June, with at least a dozen shows set to follow.
 The band played a gig in London's West End at the CC Club on 7 June 2007, along with nearly two dozen shows across continental Europe during summer.
 The tour also includes the first performance in Romania and Croatia.

 On 29 May 2007, the band signed a deal with major metal label Roadrunner Records.
-Their 8th studio album, titled Born into This was released on 16 October, and was produced by Martin "Youth" Glover, bass player for Killing Joke.
+Their eight studio album, titled Born into This was released on 16 October, and was produced by Martin "Youth" Glover, bassist for Killing Joke.
 Born into This was released as regular single disc and limited edition double disc, the second disk being a bonus 5-track CD holding the following tracks: "Stand Alone", "War Pony Destroyer", "I Assassin (Demo)", "Sound of Destruction (Demo)" and "Savages (Extended Version)".
 Prior to the album's release, the band played festival and headline dates, and supported the Who in Europe through summer 2007, with a US headline tour to follow.

 The band's appearance at Irving Plaza in New York City in early November 2006 was filmed and was released in 2007.
 The Cult New York City, issued by Fontana North and is the Cult's first high definition DVD release.
-Meanwhile, Astbury lent vocals on two tracks of the 2007 Unkle album "War Stories", one of them being the first single from the album, "Burn My Shadow".
+Meanwhile, Astbury lent vocals on two tracks of the 2007 Unkle studio album "War Stories", one of them being the first single from the album, "Burn My Shadow".

 The band performed a UK and European tour in late-February and early-March 2008.
 On 24 March, they began their North American tour including a major 13-city tour in Canada.
 During September 2008, the Cult did a brief series of dates in the northeast United States, and they toured in Brazil as part of the South American tour in October 2008.
-As of May 2008, according to The Gauntlet, the Cult are currently unsigned and no longer under contract with Roadrunner Records.
+By May 2008, according to The Gauntlet, the Cult were no longer under contract with Roadrunner Records.
 In October 2008, it was announced that the Cult would headline the inaugural Rock 'n' Roll Marathon in San Antonio, to be run 16 November 2008.
-The Cult announced plans for a tour showcasing their 1985 Love album across the US and then the UK in October where they will play at the Royal Albert Hall.
+The Cult announced plans for a tour showcasing their 1985 Love album across the US and then the UK in October where they would play at the Royal Albert Hall.